zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation02.md

 ### CHILD-NON-DISTINCT
 The address records in the zone use the same IP addresses

-* Zone: "child-non-distinct.delegation02.xa"
+* Zone: child-non-distinct.delegation02.xa
   * ns1 and ns2 in the zone have the ns1 IPv4 address
   * ns1 and ns2 in the zone have the ns2 IPv6 address
   * ns1 and ns2 are distinct in glue

-[DELEGATION02]:                                                   ../../tests/Delegation-TP/delegation02.md
+[Delegation02]:                                                   ../../tests/Delegation-TP/delegation02.md
 [RCODE Name]:                                                     https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-6
-[Test zone README file]:                                          ../README.md
+[test scenario README file]:                                          ../README.md
 [Zone setup for test scenarios]:                                  #zone-setup-for-test-scenarios